Take the kids wild swimming, croc-spotting and waterfall chasing with our guide to the best of the Top End for families.

 Wangi Falls is much larger and although it, too, gets busy there is a lot more room for floating around.
 There are campsites within strolling distance of Florence, but if your family doesn’t camp, book a room in nearby Batchelor.

 Don’t miss: Buley Rockhole, if you can squeeze in one more natural attraction.
 The rock hole is a series of tiered pools, with the shallow top pool great for toddlers and the lower, deeper pools fun for teens.

-Hit the road early so you arrive in Elsey National Park with plenty of time, ready for a dip in relaxing Mataranka Thermal Pool.
+Hit the road early so you arrive in Elsey National Park with plenty of time, ready for a dip in the relaxing Mataranka Thermal Pool.
 In the dry season (winter), the place can get crowded with grey nomads but it’s still a great spot for families, with the water temperature around 34 degrees.